rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-cloud-to-self-hosted.md

    Sheets are not currently supported in the self-hosted version.
 If migrating from the cloud version, please consider alternative solutions for your sheet-related needs.
 Stay tuned for updates on sheet support in self-hosted.
    :::

-   Self-hosted instances can use environment variables or secrets managers to securely store sensitive credentials.
-Consider migrating credentials such as database passwords or API keys to one of these methods for enhanced security.
+   Self-hosted instances can use environment variables to securely store sensitive credentials.
+Consider migrating credentials such as database passwords or API keys to this method for enhanced security.

 2. Export and Import Applications